kombucha-js/react-rerenderers/README.md

 ---------------------------------------------------------------

 We defines a convention which should be followed in all modules in a Kombucha.js frontend application.
-It defines fields an methods which should be defined in all modules and define how these modules are named.
+It has a requirement to a module to implement some specific named fields and methods.
+It also has a requirement how those modules should be named.

-We call the convention as `KOMESMCOIR convention`.
+We call this convention as `KOMESMCOIR convention`.

 ### Design Goal